ansh0x/HippDex/README.md

 # HippDex

 **Hippocampal Indexing for State-Space Models**

 HippDex is a hybrid context-management layer for Mamba and other state-space models (SSMs).
 It addresses the state bottleneck — the lossy compression of long contexts into fixed hidden states — by implementing a biological-inspired retrieval mechanism that resurfaces forgotten factual data on demand.

-    Status: Experimental / Proof-of-concept.
-This is a hack, not an AGI solution.
-It improves verbatim recall in long-context tasks without quadratic attention costs.

 The Problem
 State-space models like Mamba scale linearly with sequence length, but they pay a price: past tokens are compressed into a fixed-size hidden state.
 Over long conversations, exact information (names, numbers, specific instructions) gets overwritten or diffused.
 This is the state bottleneck — formally, lossy compression.